igorkry/tnt4j-streams/README.md

     event.
 Stream stops only when application gets terminated or some critical runtime error occurs.

 * Has customized parser to parse Apache Access Logs.

+* Has customized WMQ Trace Events stream (and parser).

 * It can be integrated with:
     * Logstash